felipenunes07/felipenunes07/README.md

 I build AI-native systems with a business-first mindset, combining automation, data, product thinking, and growth execution to create tools that save time, reduce operational errors, and increase commercial speed.

-- I design AI agents, pipelines, and LLM workflows with OCR, scraping, APIs, n8n, Make, Claude, Cursor, and Codex.
+- I design AI agents, pipelines, and LLM workflows with OCR, scraping, APIs, n8n, Claude, Cursor, and Codex.
 - I structure data for better decisions using Power BI, SQL, advanced Excel, KPIs, dashboards, exploratory analysis, and funnel metrics.
 - I bring automation into marketing, sales, finance, and customer success with a focus on conversion, churn reduction, upsell, and efficiency.
 - I build SaaS products and interfaces with TypeScript, React, Node.js, Python, Supabase, and relational databases.